RaghavJindal13/AWS-Cognito-Signup-Signin-Logout/README.md

 ## React app

-This is a react app with AWS cognito Authentication.
+This is a react app with AWS cognito Authentication

 ## Available Scripts